lmur98/AFFttention/README.md

 You can find the topological nodes of the [training](https://drive.google.com/drive/folders/1kMPBrhFyDjICl4I2cvstZGUxJjFg3WQQ?usp=drive_link) and [validation](https://drive.google.com/drive/folders/11ImgNItf6rdvvXOWvNgF1YBTyzSzUn8F?usp=drive_link) videos.
 Each directory is a list of dicts, where each dict contains the different topological zones of that video, their STA annotations, the Ego4D narrations and the respective video frames.
 Note that a zone is just the topological nodes of EgoTopo, obtained with the mentioned Siamese R-18.

+For the affordances propagation, we try different alternatives (using only the topological nodes or aggrupating in cross-environmental clusters).
+The best version work with only topological nodes (propagate_aff_from_node.py), but feel free to try the other alternatives.

 We propagate the STA across the zones in order to extract the affordances.
 Here is the [AFF per zone](https://drive.google.com/file/d/1Jf7MjjDZaIkAR-ctu8n7qUBqp0UeJfuV/view?usp=drive_link) and the [visual and text descriptors](https://drive.google.com/drive/folders/1EoD2nMwOC0Vh_aBnUZ4eb6x57DnKJQla?usp=drive_link) dataset.

 ### Interaction hotspots 🫳🏻 🖐🏻